-◆Sports League
+♦ Sports League

 PHCA is a member of the Lutheran Schools Sports League.
-The philosophy of this league is to help students develop Christian-like sportsmanship through competitions in boy's and girl's volleyball, basketball, and cross country.
+The philosophy of this league is to help students develop Christian-like sportsmanship through competitions in boys' and girls' volleyball, basketball, and cross country.
 The varsity teams include 7th and 8th graders.
 The JV teams include 5th and 6th graders.
 Sixth graders may move up to the varsity team, however they will not be allowed to participate later with the JV teams.
 Younger players are eligible to compete with the JV teams if they have the necessary skills and knowledge of the game.
 Our Varsity and JV teams have taken several championships throughout the years in volleyball, basketball and cross country.
 PHCA also participates in invitational events throughout the year and has placed in the top ten for several ILH (Interscholastic League of Honolulu) cross country events.
+As we started our High School, PHCA is applying for membership in the ILH as our student body continues to grow.